ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [CM Series](#cm-series)

-CM Series are designed for the [Educational Kits](/docs/en/edu/) to support our dedicated [educational software](#educational-software).
+ROBOTIS' CM Series controllers were designed for use in ROBOTIS [Educational Kits](/docs/en/edu/) alongside our dedicated [educational software](#educational-software).

-Most of CM Series controllers provide the OLLO Ports where [dedicated sensors for CM series](/docs/en/parts/all_sensors/) can be mounted and easily controled by using R+ software.
+Most CM Series controllers provide OLLO Ports where [dedicated CM Series sensors](/docs/en/parts/all_sensors/) can be mounted and easily controlled using R+ software.

 ![](/assets/images/dxl/dxl_quick_start_insert/dxl_control_04.png)
-> Connection Example of DYNAMIXEL with CM series.
+>Example Connection Diagram for CM Series Controllers

 ![](/assets/images/parts/controller/cm-150/cm-150_002.jpg)
-> e.g, OLLO Ports for sensor controls on CM-150
+>Dedicated OLLO Ports for Additional Sensors

-The following items are our recent & the most popular educational level controllers.
-Checkout its specification, and select the one to meet your requirements in your educational use.
+The following items are our recent & most popular educational level controllers.
+Review the specifications available for each on their eManual pages in order to select the model best for your use.
 - [OpenCM9.04]
 - [CM-530]
 - [CM-550]

 **NOTE**: To see a full range of controllers provided by ROBOTIS, visit our [Controllers](/docs/en/parts/all-controller/) page.
+<br>Not all sensors are compatible with all CM series controllers, refer to the [Parts Compatibility Chart](/docs/en/parts/controller/controller_compatibility/#parts) for more information.
 {: .notice}

-**NOTE**: Not all sensors are compatible with each CM series, check out the compatible sensors with each CM series at [Parts Compatibility](/docs/en/parts/controller/controller_compatibility/#parts)
-{: .notice}

 ## [Other Controllers](#other-controllers)

-ROBOTIS provides a range of [Educational Kits](/docs/en/edu/) and [DYNAMIXEL System](/docs/en/platform/) that accompany a dedicated controller.
+ROBOTIS provides a wide range of [Educational Kits](/docs/en/edu/) and [DYNAMIXEL Systems](/docs/en/platform/) that contain everything needed to construct a DYNAMIXEL powered robotic system, including servos, frames, cables, and a dedicated controller.

 See all the range of [Controllers](/docs/en/parts/all-controller/) for more information.